 The Designated Safeguarding Lead

-The Designated Safeguarding Lead at Meadow View School is Mrs Karen Smith.
+The Designated Safeguarding Lead at Meadow View School is Mrs Trish Keenan.

-The Deputy Designated Safeguarding Lead at Meadow View School is Mrs Trish Keenan.
+The Deputy Designated Safeguarding Leads at Meadow View School are Mrs Karen Smith, Mrs Jenni Logan and Mrs Bev Morgan.

 The Designated Safeguarding Lead is responsible for safeguarding and child protection at Meadow View Primary school.
 The key role of the Designated Safeguarding Lead is to: